tbender4/tbender4.github.io/_posts/2021-01-29-video-capture-with-datapath-and-rgbeasy-obs-plugin.md

 ## Oversampling

 Oversampling is an alternative configuration by multiplying the Horizontal Resolution and H. Size by the same constant.
 It has a few advantages over doing a normal sample and integer-scale in software.
+This feature is limited to the RGBEasy API and does **not** work in DirectShow (labeled as Video Capture Devices in OBS), making the RGBEasy plugin a requirement.

 As an example, here's a comparison of capture settings for Gran Turismo: